Neophyliam/learning-fortran/learn-fortran.md

 To ensure a *local* variable unchanged between successive invocations, use `save` attribute in the type declaration statement, or **initialize the variable in its type declaration statement**.
-This is like `static` local variables in C. But an intialized local variable in type declaration statement does not count as static local variable in C (I guess).
+This is like `static` local variables in C. But an initialized local variable in type declaration statement does not count as static local variable in C (I guess).

 Pure function/subroutine == Thread safe function in C, except pure function/subroutine must be declared with `pure` in Fortran.

-Internal precudure:
+Internal procedure:
 ```fortran
 program test
   ...